samueldnj/samueldnj.github.io/_pages/cv.md

 ## Technical Skills

 - I'm proficient in the R statistical language, Auto-Differentiation Model Builder (ADMB) and Python
-- I've conducted closed loop simulations in a management strategy evaluation (MSE) framework for simulated and real fishery management systems, including Northern Cod (*Gadus morhua*) in Atlantic Canada and Sablefish (*Anoplopoma fimbria*) in Pacific Canada
+- I've conducted closed loop simulations in a management strategy evaluation (MSE) framework for simulated and real fishery management systems, including Northern Cod (*Gadus morhua*) in Atlantic Canada, and Sablefish (*Anoplopoma fimbria*) and Herring (*Clupea pallasii*) in Pacific Canada
 - I'm experienced in teaching technical material in both small and large classroom settings